Legal Harmony: Integration of Customary, National, and Islamic Criminal Law in the Toraja Ma’rambu Langi

 References

 Adi, Rianto.
 Sosiologi Hukum: Kajian Hukum Secara Sosiologis.
-Yayasan Pustaka Obor Indonesia, 2012.
+Jakarta: Yayasan Pustaka Obor Indonesia, 2012.

-Bowen, J. R. Islam, Law, and Equality in Indonesia: An Anthropology of Public Reasoning.
-Cambridge: Cambridge University Press., 2003.
+Davies, John R. Islam, Law, and Equality in Indonesia: An Anthropology of Public Reasoning.
+New York: Cambridge, 2003.

 Hooker, M. B. Adat Law in Modern Indonesia.
 Oxford: Oxford University Press, 1978.